Matthew 4:18-22 Reflection ~

-Jesus continues to “walking by” calling out to each of us.
-I am sure you know someone whose life was radically changed because they heard and followed Christ.
-For them, is it often difficult for someone to describe how they feel about the experience that led to their transformation.
-Their call can be so strong they must give up a portion of their current life (or for some of their life) to serve God in some way beyond the ordinary.
-We may not have to walk away from our job or family but no doubt Jesus thirst for your love and response so others may see Him in you.
+Jesus continues to call out “Follow me” to each of us.
+I am sure you know someone whose life radically changed because they heard and followed Christ.
+Is it often difficult for someone to describe how they feel about the experience that led to their transformation.
+Their call can be so strong that they must give up a portion of their current life (or for some of their life) to serve God in some way beyond the ordinary.
+We may not have to walk away from our job or family, but no doubt, Jesus thirst for your love and response so others may see Him in you.

 The Calling of Saint Peter and Saint Andrew by James Tissot (full-resolution painting) and more detail at the Brooklyn Museum website.

 Jesus Calls the First Disciples